-7. Central heating a.
+a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+(Note: a partial cent heating system is one which does not heat all the main rooms of the propert the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas fired combi-boiler.
-If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-June 2023 C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+Gas If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed? c.
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which y have a maintenance contract: d.
 When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+(Please provide the month and year). em Six years ago (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed? c.
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which y have a maintenance contract: d.
+When was your maintenance agreement last renewed?
+Yes / No b.
+When was your central heating system or partial central heating system installed? c.
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which y have a maintenance contract: d.
+When was your maintenance agreement last renewed?
+Yes / No b.
+When was your central heating system or partial central heating system installed? c.
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which y have a maintenance contract: d.
+When was your maintenance agreement last renewed?
+Yes / No c.
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which y have a maintenance contract: d.
+When was your maintenance agreement last renewed?
+Yes / No If you have answered yes, please give details of the company with which y have a maintenance contract: d.
+When was your maintenance agreement last renewed? d.
+When was your maintenance agreement last renewed? ou 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less th 10 years old? an Yes / No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
+Has there been any storm, flood, fire or other structural damage to yo property while you have owned it? ur Yes / No If you have answered yes, is the damage the subject of any outstandi insurance claim? ng Yes / Ne b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+Yos / No If you have answered yes, please give details:

-sup ase tick which services are plier: connected to your property and give details of the
+sup se tick which services are plier: connected to your property and give details of the

 Services Connected Supplier

-Gas / liquid petroleum gas ✓ British Gas
+Gas / liquid petroleum gas ✓ Octopus

 Water mains / private water supply ✓ Scottish Water

-Electricity ✓ British Gas
+Electricity ✓ Octopus

 Mains drainage ✓ Scottish Water

-Telephone ✓ Italk
+Telephone ✓ Zen

 Cable TV / satellite

-Broadband
+Broadband ✓ Zen

-ou have answered yes, please Yes / No Don't kno
+o you have appropriate cons Yes / No Den't kno

-' ' Do you have a maintenance cou have answered yes, please a maintenance contract: - septic tank? the company with which you ¥os / No
+' ' oo you have a maintenance co ou have answered yes, pleas e a maintenance contract: septic tank? the company with which you ¥os / No

+1